armory/docs/content/en/armory-enterprise/armory-admin/observe/integrations-sumologic.md

   - /docs/spinnaker-install-admin-guides/sumologic-dashboard/
   - /armory-enterprise/armory-admin/integrations-sumologic/
 description:
-  Learn how to integrate a Sumo Logic Dashboard using Halyard or the Armory Operator.
+  Learn how to integrate a Sumo Logic Dashboard using the Armory Operator.
 ---

 ## Advantages to integrating Sumo Logic